jglazar/notes/cpp/notes/cuda_workshop.md

   * Avoid accessing global memory many times in kernel
   * Memory is the killer, not the compute (opposite of CPU)
     * Mainly limited by number of blocks
+  * Avoid global memory access on device -- assign each block its own local tile of the matrix.

 ## Architecture